wwilsman/interactor.js/src/content/properties/focusable.md

 ```

 The property creator can be used with custom interactors to reflect whether a
-nested element is focusable or not.
+nested element is focusable or not, and to make assertions against.

 ``` javascript
 import interactor, { focusable } from 'interactor.js';